RongrongQian/Analyzing-Marketing-Teaching-Evaluations/README.md

 This project analyzes the drivers of "Overall Instructor Rating" (`iRating`) using evaluation data from **Marketing (MKT) courses at Miami University** collected between 2013 and 2017.

-The study aims to deconstruct the validity of student evaluations by distinguishing between the influence of **instructor performance** (e.g., clarity, enthusiasm) and **student behavior** (e.g., interest, reason for taking the course).
+The core statistical goal of this report is to explore the links between specific evaluation metrics and the student’s overall rating of the instructor.
+The aim is to build a model that explains the sources of variation in “instructor effectiveness” scores.

 ## Research Questions

-1.  **Professor Effect:** How much do specific measures of instructor performance influence the final "Overall Rating"?
+1. The effect of professor performance measures: How much do specific measurements of instructor teaching performance statistically influence the student’s final “overall instructor evaluation”?
-2.  **Student Effect:** Is there a statistical link between student behavior/engagement and the rating they give?
+2. The effect of student behavior measures: Is there a statistical link between measurements related to student behavior or course engagement and the overall rating they give the instructor?
-3.  **Course Type Variation:** Do these relationships change depending on whether the course is a **Core Requirement** or an **Elective**?
+3. Variation by course type: Do the relationships found in questions 1 and 2 change in a significant way depending on the type of course (for example, a core requirement versus an elective class)?

 ## Data & Variables